Existence and classification of $b$-contact structures: Preliminaries

 with $u \in C^\infty(Z)$ and $\beta \in \Omega^1(Z)$. \end{definition}

 We will call such a $b$-contact form an $\mathbb{R}$-invariant $b$-contact form.
-The existence of such a $b$-contact form on some tubulat neighborhood of $Z$ is equivalent to the existence, near $Z$, of a $b$-vector field that preserves the $b$-contact structure and that is transverse (as a section of $^bTM$) to $Z$.
-As we will see later, every $b$-contact structure is in fact convex.
+The existence of such a $b$-contact form on some tubular neighborhood of $Z$ is equivalent to the existence, near $Z$, of a $b$-vector field that preserves the $b$-contact {form} and that is transverse (as a section of $^bTM$) to $Z$. {Notice that, whether $\xi$ is convex or not, given a $b$-contact form $\alpha$ the function $u$ restricted to $Z$ is determined (it is a residue in the language of Lie algebroid forms).} As we will see later, it turns out that every $b$-contact structure is convex.
 The notion of overtwistedness also has its $b$-contact analog.

-\begin{definition} A $b$-contact structure is overtwisted along a connected component of $M\setminus Z$ if there exists an overtwisted disk embedded in that connected component.
-It is fully overtwisted if every connected component of $M\setminus Z$ admits an embedded overtwisted disk.
-A $b$-contact structure that does not admit any overtwisted disk in $M\setminus Z$ is called tight. \end{definition}
+\begin{definition} A $b$-contact structure is \emph{overtwisted} along a connected component of $M\setminus Z$ if there exists an overtwisted disk embedded in that connected component.
+It is \emph{fully overtwisted} if every connected component of $M\setminus Z$ admits an embedded overtwisted disk.
+A $b$-contact structure that does not admit any overtwisted disk in $M\setminus Z$ is called \emph{tight}. \end{definition}